SMI/SmiServices/docs/applications/dicom-loader.md

 DICOM files and archives containing DICOM files will be enumerated and loaded to MongoDB if not already present (checking by filename).

+## YAML Configuration

-MongoDB hostname and credentials are configured as per other SMI components, in particular the MongoDatabases section (where DicomStoreOptions has HostName, Port, UserName, Password and DatabaseName values).
+MongoDB hostname and credentials are configured as per other SMI components, in particular the `MongoDatabases.DicomStoreOptions` section.